-- a U.S. recession impacting the market for common equity generally; - actual or anticipated variations in our quarterly or annual results of operations; - changes in market valuations or investment return requirements of companies in the hotel or real estate industries; - changes in expectations of our future financial performance, changes in our estimates by securities analysts or failures to achieve those expectations or estimates; - the trading volumes of our stock; - additional issuances of our common stock or other securities, including the issuance of our preferred stock; - the addition or departure of board members or senior management; - disputes with any of our lenders or managers or franchisors; and - announcements by us, our competitors or other industry participants of acquisitions, investments or strategic alliances.
+- the impact of the COVID-19 pandemic on our hotel operations and future earnings; - a U.S. recession impacting the market for common equity generally; - actual or anticipated variations in our quarterly or annual results of operations; - changes in market valuations or investment return requirements of companies in the hotel or real estate industries; - changes in expectations of our future financial performance, changes in our estimates by securities analysts or failures to achieve those expectations or estimates; - the trading volumes of our stock; - additional issuances or repurchases of our common stock or other securities, including the issuance or repurchase of our preferred stock; - the addition or departure of board members or senior management; - disputes with any of our lenders or managers or franchisors; and - announcements by us, our competitors or other industry participants of acquisitions, investments or strategic alliances.